ZKNoxHQ/blog/posts/cryptoVsKMS.md

 - The community, seeing clear warning signs, achieves rough consensus on an EOA freeze date

-- A hard fork freezes legacy secp256k1-based EOAs, particularly those that have been inactive (no recent transactions exposing their public key are safer, but still frozen as a precaution)
+- A hard fork freezes legacy secp256k1-based EOAs, particularly those that have been inactive (no recent transactions exposing their public key are safer, but frozen as a precaution)

 **Post-freeze recovery:**